quasarframework/quasar-ui-qcalendar/demo/src/markdown/calendar.md

 QCalendar
 ===

 QCalendar is a [Quasar App Extension](https://quasar.dev/app-extensions/introduction).
-It is a powerful calendar component that plugs right into your Quasar application and allows for both day (1-7 days for a week), monthly and scheduler views.
+It is a powerful calendar component that plugs right into your Quasar application.
+It allows for both day (1-7 days for a week), monthly and scheduler views.
 Painstaking care has been given to make almost every aspect of QCalendar configurable and/or modifiable in some way and control given to the developer.

-QCalendar is a less-opinionated calendar component, as it does not keep track of things like events, reminders or even disabled days (if that's what you want).
+QCalendar is a less-opinionated calendar component, as it does not keep track of things like events and reminders.
 This is in the hands of the developer, but QCalendar makes it easy via accessible events, slots and methods.

 The guiding philosophy has been to empower the developer and allow them to do what needs to be done without being overly opinionated.
 In order to do this, the following items are followed: